flofriday/constant-eval-kotlin-plugin/README.md

 the IR and registered it to run after the constant evaluation plugin.
 I am sure there must be a better way to access it but this approach worked quite well.

+The actual source code of the plugin can be found in: `constant-eval-kotlin-plugin/kotlin-ir-plugin/src/main/kotlin/com/flofriday
+/constantEvalKotlinPlugin/`.

 The main compiler plugin has two major classes that do most of the work `Transformer` and `Evaluator`. `Transformer` finds all calls to "eval" functions and replaces the call with the correct constant.
-To figure out which value the constant should hold it passes the IR of the call to the `Evaluator` which will evaluate the call.
+To figure out which value the constant should hold, it passes the IR node of the call to the `Evaluator` which will evaluate the call.
 The `Evaluator` really is a Tree Traversing Interpreter for a subset of Kotlin.